tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ##### Hellforged

-Each battle while staggered, when you first take damage that has a type (acid, cold, fire, etc.), you deal +1d6 damage of that type with weapon attacks for the rest of the battle (champion: +2d6; epic: +3d6).
+Each battle while staggered, when you first take damage that has a type (acid, cold, fire, etc.), you deal +1d6 damage of that type with weapon attacks for the rest of the battle, +2d6 at champion tier, and +3d6 at epic tier.

 _Curse:_ When you roll a natural 1 (on any d20 roll), you take double the weapon’s extra damage.